GStechschulte/gstechschulte.github.io/content/posts/hierarchical-regression-missing-data/index.md

 <!--eofm-->

-Hierarchical regression, also known as multilevel modeling, is a powerful statistical technique that allows us to analyze data with a nested structure.
-This approach is particularly useful when dealing with data that has natural groupings, such as students within schools, patients within hospitals, or in our case, product configurations within manufacturing processes.
-One of the key advantages of hierarchical regression is its ability to effectively handle missing data in groups, making it an invaluable tool for real-world applications where data incompleteness is often the norm rather than the exception.
+Hierarchical regression, also known as multilevel modeling, is a powerful modeling technique that allows one to analyze data with a nested structure.
+This approach is particularly useful when dealing with data that has natural groupings, such as students within schools, patients within hospitals, or in the example below, product configurations within manufacturing processes.
+One of the key advantages of hierarchical regression lies in its ability to handle missing data in groups, i.e., when one group may not share the same covariates as another group or some groups may contain missong observations.

-## Benefits in Real-World Use Cases

-In many real-world scenarios, hierarchical regression offers several benefits:

-1. **Handling Unbalanced Data**.
-It can effectively deal with situations where some groups have more observations than others.

-2. **Partial Pooling**.
-It strikes a balance between completely pooled and unpooled analyses, allowing information to be shared across groups while still accounting for group-specific variations.

-3. **Missing Data**.
-It can handle missing data at various levels of the hierarchy without requiring complete case analysis or imputation.

-4. **Improved Estimation**.
-By borrowing strength across groups, it can provide more accurate and stable estimates, especially for groups with limited data.

-5. **Flexibility**.
-It allows for the inclusion of both group-level and individual-level predictors, enabling a more comprehensive analysis.

 ## Simulated Example: Manufacturing Process Analysis

-To illustrate the power of hierarchical regression in handling missing data, let's consider a simulated example from a manufacturing context.
-We'll analyze how different machine process parameters affect production speed across two product groups.
+To illustrate the ability of hierarchical regression in handling missing data, let's consider a simulated example from a manufacturing context.
+We'll analyze how different machine process parameters impact production speed across two product groups.
 In this simulation, we generate data for two product groups with different dependencies on machine process parameters:

-- Product Group 1 depends on feed speed and pull acceleration.
+- Product group 1 depends on feed speed and pull acceleration.
-- Product Group 2 depends on feed speed, pull acceleration, and cutting wait time.
+- Product group 2 depends on feed speed, pull acceleration, and cutting wait time.

-Crucially, the cutting wait time for Product Group 1 is set to NaN, simulating a scenario where this parameter is not applicable or not measured for this group.
+The cutting wait time for product group  1 is set to NaN, simulating a scenario where this parameter is not applicable or not measured for this group.

 ```python
 import matplotlib.pyplot as plt